videolan/vlc-ios/README.md

 We try to follow a simple set of rules, outlined by this [guide](https://chris.beams.io/posts/git-commit/).

-Additionally, commit messages should have all the information needed to understand the commit easily as the follwing:
+Additionally, commit messages should have all the information needed to understand the commit easily as the following:

 ```
     Subject: Brief description